maxludden/supergene-v2/books/book01/md/chapter-0029.md

 Suddenly the sweet juice filled Han Sen’s mouth.

-> "Sacred-blood Creature Stormbird’s Egg Eaten.
-No Sacred Geno Point Gained."
+> "Sacred-blood Creature Stormbird’s egg eaten.
+No sacred geno point gained."

 Although no sacred-blood geno point was gained, the fact that the egg was indeed a sacred-blood creature left Han Sen in joy.